…direct, demanding, insistent… lyrical, evocative, sensual, appealing…

 – Julie Sharbutt, Off Off Broadway Online

 Monologues range from short audition pieces to performance pieces.
 On average, one page equals two to three minutes in performance.
+Many of the plays (short, one-act and full-length) contain good audition monologues.

 ALICE CHASE, NEW HAMPSHIRE YANKEE.
 Drama.
 1F.
 4 pages.
 Alice, 27, is an early American settler.
 One night in 1765, she is determined to take her young children and join her husband in the wilds of what will be New Hampshire.
 Based on a real person and events.